functorz-tech/momen_doc/actions/user-actions.md

 Enables users who have forgotten their passwords to reset them using their registered phone number or email.
 This process typically involves verifying the user’s identity (via verification code) before allowing them to set a new password.

 ### Action configuration guide
 Add a button component on the page, and configure a password reset action.
-Bind the input fields (for phone number, new password, and verification code) to the action to reset password.
+Bind the input fields (for phone number, new password, and verification code) to the action to reset the password.

 ## 8. Logout